 Using a dehumidifier versus a fan for indoor humidity.
 Which one is better?

 Excessive humidity inside of your home can happen for multitude of reasons including flooding, leaks, poor insulation especially in the basement and crawl spaces, or the rainy season has just descended on you.
+But the most common place that you find excessive moisture in the air is the bathroom.

 Regardless, living with high humidity inside of the house not only effects your level of comfort and overall wellness, it also effects the structure of your home as well as your belongings.